Diocese of Massa Marittima-Piombino: History

-Massa Maritima was first mentioned in the eighth century.
+Massa Marittima was first mentioned in the eighth century.
 It grew at the expense of Populonia, an ancient city of the Etruscans.
 Populonia was besieged by Sulla, and in Strabo's time was already declining; later it suffered at the hands of Totila, King of the Lombards, and in 817 of a Byzantine fleet.
 After this, the bishops of Populonia abandoned the town, which was destroyed in the 9th century, and moved their seat to Castrum Corniae.
 In the eleventh century, the bishops established their residence at Massa, though continuing to call themselves bishops of Populonia.
 Bishop Martinus (1181–1196) is the first to be called Bishop of Populonia e Massa.

 On 22 April 1138, Populonia was made a suffragan of Pisa by Pope Innocent II, who had once been living in exile in Pisa; the bull stated that the grant was a compensation for Pisa's loss of the overlordship of the bishops of Corsica earlier in the century.
 Before 1138, Populonia had been directly subject to the Holy See (Papacy), and attended the Roman synods.

 In 1226 Massa became a commune under the protection of Pisa.
 In 1307 it made an alliance with Siena, which was the cause of many wars between the two republics.

 On 22 April 1459, Pope Pius II issued the bull "Triumphans Pastor", in which he raised the diocese of Siena to metropolitan status, and assigned to it as suffragans the dioceses of Soano, Chiusi, Massa, and Grosseto.

 The Second Vatican Council (1962–1965), in order to ensure that all Catholics received proper spiritual attention, decreed the reorganization of the diocesan structure of Italy and the consolidation of small and struggling dioceses.
 It also recommended the abolition of anomalous units such as exempt territorial prelatures.
 This applied to Populonia, which had a tiny population but was part of the name of the diocese, while the much larger city of Piombino, which was a civil administrative center, had no recognition.
 On 14 May 1978, at the instruction of Pope Paul VI, the name "Populonia" was removed from the name of the diocese, and the name "Piombino" substituted.
 The name "Populonia", however, was preserved as the name of a new titular diocese.

 The first known Bishop of Populonia was Atellus, or Asellus (about 495).
 Among the bishops of Massa were Antonio da Massa Marittima (1430), a former minister general of the Franciscans, and legate of Pope Boniface IX; Leonardo Dati (1467), author of poetic satires.
 Massa Marittima's most famous native son was Saint Bernardino (of Siena) (1380–1444), whose father was the governor of Massa at the time of Bernardino's birth.